JesseSlim/comp-phys-2016/molecular-dynamics/simulation/README.md

 ## Data analysis
 The final result quantities were extracted from the 'longrun' simulation results.
 Code for calculating these and plotting may be found in analysis/LongRun*.ipynb

+WARNING: Note that pulling this entire repository might be a bad idea, because we also used it to share raw simulation data (>15GB)